 Portland’s historic West End has emerged as a center of creativity, fashion and nightlife.
 Tucked between Powell’s City of Books and the downtown retail core, the area is home to a growing number of local and international design shops, fashion boutiques, restaurants, cafés and hotels.
 Newest on the block is Union Way, a galleria that opened in summer 2013.
 Portland’s Danner Boots, Bridge & Burn and denim clothier Self Edge have high-profile spaces, and eateries include Wailua Shave Ice, a traditional Hawaiian shave ice shop, and Boxer Ramen, a noodle bar.

 Dayna Pinkham, an internationally recognized couture hatmaker, has moved her Pinkham Millinery into the neighborhood.
-The lauded drinking chocolate of Cacao gives visitors plenty of energy for the next adventure, and to further sweeten the location, sister-owned local favorite Ruby Jewel Scoop Shop opened its second location at Southwest 12th Avenue and Stark Street, offering decadent handcrafted flavors, ice cream sandwiches and a vintage soda fountain.
+To further sweeten the location, sister-owned local favorite Ruby Jewel Scoop Shop opened its second location at Southwest 12th Avenue and Stark Street, offering decadent handcrafted flavors, ice cream sandwiches and a vintage soda fountain.

 Bridge & Burn specializes in classic, functional and distinctively Northwest apparel for men and women.
 Since 2010 they’ve been creating well-crafted clothes that can go straight from dinner to the woods.